 As much as parents want to leave a legacy, they’re also concerned about their own quality of life.
 The report found that 30 percent of Americans who plan to pass along their wealth only upon death intend to do so because they want to maintain their lifestyle.
 And nearly one-quarter feel that their funds are not sufficient to justify shrinking their nest egg now.

-“For many retirees, it’s a cash flow concern,” says Bill Ringham, vice president and senior wealth strategist at RBC Wealth Management-U.S. “Before we encourage anyone to do lifetime gifting, we want to make sure their retirement goals and objectives can be met.”
+“For many retirees, it’s a cash flow concern,” says Bill Ringham, director of private wealth strategies at RBC Wealth Management-U.S. “Before we encourage anyone to do lifetime gifting, we want to make sure their retirement goals and objectives can be met.”

 How to start gifting during your lifetime